Photo Credit: Chastity V.

 Distance: 96 miles point-to-point

 Wind your way through the Sabine National Forest.
-What is unique about this trail – it passes through three distinct ecosystems: Pine Savannah, Bottomland Hardwood Forest, and Beech-Magnolia Canyons.
+What is unique about this trail is that it passes through three distinct ecosystems: Pine Savannah, Bottomland Hardwood Forest, and Beech-Magnolia Canyons.

 The trail takes hikers along Lake Toledo Bend, crossing multiple streams through the pineywood forest and hilly terrain.
 Its beautiful scenery and well-marked trails make this one of the best hikes in the area.